ThomasYeoLab/CBIG/stable_projects/preprocessing/Li2019_GSR/README.md

   4. Added an input argument to let users specify the output directory of to save all the outputs from running the scripts in `examples`.
   5. Shortened the runtime of the `intelligence_scores` unit test.
   6. Rename matlab variable `feature` to `feature_mat` to avoid clashing with matlab built-in function.

+- Release v0.13.1 (19/07/2019):
+  1. Updated example script and setup file.
+  2. Moved locations of some dependencies (general code to estimate variance components).
+  3. Included a no-bias flag in the scripts because the general kernel regression code was modified to handle the bias term by default.
+  4. Update reference in the readme

 Bugs and Questions